Statistical model for collisions and recollisions of inertial particles in mixing flows: Caustic contribution

 In the white-noise limit we find excellent agreement with our numerical results ($A\approx 0.4$), see \Figref{inertial}{\bf d}.

 But for $\ku=1$ the picture is more complicated.
 As before, the collision rate approaches the kinetic gas limit for $\st\gg\st_{\rm c}$ and there is an activated behaviour for small values of $\st$, but the form of the activation is different from that of the caustic formation rate.
 For small values of $\st$, $c_1\sim e^{-S/\st}$ with $S\approx 1$.
-As discussed in~\cite{Gus13a} the caustic formation rate behaves as $e^{-S/\st^2}$ for one-dimensional flows with finite correlation time.
-We find from numerical simulations that this is also the case in two spatial dimensions with $S\approx 0.1$ for $\ku=1$.
+As discussed in Ref.~\cite{Gus13a} the caustic formation rate behaves as $e^{-S/\st^2}$ for one-dimensional flows with finite correlation time.
+We find from numerical simulations that this is also the case in two spatial dimensions, with $S\approx 0.1$ for $\ku=1$.

-Last but not least we discuss which of the terms in \eqnref{collision_relvel_moment1} dominates.
-This depends upon $R$~\cite{Gus13c}.
-At $R_{\rm c}=\eta\left(c_1/b_1\right)^{1/(1+D_2-d)}$ the two terms in \eqnref{collision_relvel_moment1} are equal. $R_{\rm c}$ depends on $\st$ through the coefficients $b_1$ and $c_1$.
-Evaluating $R_{\rm c}$ for the stochastic model used here shows that $R_{\rm c}$ grows even more rapidly than $c_1$ because of the power $1/(1+D_2-d)$ in $R_{\rm c}$.
+Finally we discuss which of the terms in \eqnref{collision_relvel_moment1} dominates.
+This depends upon the value of $R$ as explained in Ref.~\cite{Gus13c}.
+At $R_{\rm c}=\eta\left(c_1/b_1\right)^{1/(1+D_2-d)}$ the two terms in \eqnref{collision_relvel_moment1} are equal. $R_{\rm c}$ depends on $\st$ through the parameters $b_1$, $c_1$ and $D_2$.
+Evaluating $R_{\rm c}$ for the statistical model used here shows that $R_{\rm c}$ grows even more rapidly than $c_1$ because of the power $1/(1+D_2-d)$ in $R_{\rm c}$ (c.f.
+Fig.~9 in Ref.~\cite{Gus13c}).
 As soon as caustics are activated, they dominate the collision rate more or less independently of the particle size.
 This is consistent with results from direct numerical simulations of inertial particles in turbulent flows~\cite{Vos13}.